 Are they Good For CrossFit?

 A common question that people have is whether or not these shoes work well for CrossFit workouts.
 Take a look around during your next WOD and you’ll see a huge variety of shoes.
 Everything from lifting shoes to minimalist ones.
 And of course, many people will be wearing the very popular crosstrainers: Nike Metcon 4, or Reebok Nano 8.

-These shoes will have a lower heel toe differential, which will give you a more stable platform.
+These shoes will have a lower heel-toe differential, which will give you a more stable platform.
 They’ll also be more durable for rope climbs and wall handstands.
-Finally, they’ll also better support for things like box jumps.
+Finally, they’ll offer better support for things like box jumps.

 Running With The Brooks Ghost 11